Frequently Asked Questions

 What are we asking of our Employer?
 HOW DO WE PLAN TO WIN?

 UNE members are already acting collectively to fight for positive change in their schools.
 UNE members at various campuses have taken on issues like receiving offer letters to guarantee employment, firing with just cause, lowering class size, eliminating fees for discipline classes or waiving fees for enrichment, and hiring staff where there is a shortage at their respective schools.
-By using our collective voice now, like launching our pay petition to ensure all of our colleagues have an equitable salary schedule, we are demonstrating at our individual campuses that we are not going to wait to fight for what we believe is best for our schools.
+By using our collective voice now, like launching our pay petition to ensure all of our colleagues have an equitable salary schedule, we are demonstrating at our individual campuses and across the Network that we are not going to wait to fight for what we believe is best for our schools.